cra-cerp/CERPVariableManagement/README.md

 * raw .csv file
 * access to the disk image

+Refer to the `scripts` folder for documentation of how to make a variable workbook.

 To generate codebook workbooks, you will need the following:
 * completed variable workbook
 * downloaded variable dictionary from Qualtrics

+Refer to the `scripts` folder for documentation of how to make a codebook workbook.